-So it makes sense that while in the throes of your UTI you may have zero desire to have sex (after all, when your urethra feels like it's on fire and you're crying because it hurts so bad to pee out a mere trickle of urine, the old libido tends to fizzle).
-But after the most intense phase, and when your symptoms are fading, what then?
-Is it safe to have sex during a UTI?
+Urinary tract infections (UTIs) rank right up there with yeast infections as some of the most acutely uncomfortable conditions that can affect a person with a vagina.
+So it makes sense that while in the throes of your UTI, you may have zero desire to have sex.
+After all, when your urethra feels like it's on fire and you're crying because it hurts so bad to pee out a mere trickle of urine, the old libido tends to fizzle.
+But if you're feeling it, is it safe to have sex during a UTI?

 You only really need to hold off if you're experiencing bloody urine or suprapubic (lower abdominal) pain, in which case you should see a doc ASAP, adds Richardson.

 Risks of having sex during a UTI:

 Having sex during a UTI may cause pain or irritation because of how close the urethra is to the clitoris and vagina.
 Your partner's penis, fingers, or tongue may inadvertently rub against the urethra, causing irritation.